Deltares/Veiligheidsrendement/vrtool/decision_making/measures/README.md

 We differenciate between two types of measures:

 - Standard measures, predefined set of measures which we support and have explicit logic for.
-They consist of:
+They are contained within the submodule `standard_measures` and consist of:
     - Diaphragm wall (`DiaphragmWallMeasure`),
     - Soil reinforcement (`SoilReinforcementMeasure`),
     - Stability screen (`StabilityScreenMeasure`),